kraken-build/kraken-base-image/readme.md

 The [`kraken-base-image`][pkg] provides a Docker image for AMD64 and ARM64 platforms that comes pre-bundled with a lot of different common programming language runtimes and toolchains, intended to be used as a runtime image for continuous integration pipelines.
-The image is currently base on `ubuntu:focal`.
+The image is currently base on `ubuntu:20.04`.

     $ docker pull ghcr.io/kraken-build/kraken-base-image:develop